 (广东话), and Chinese Simplified (中文简体) vs. Chinese Traditional (中文繁体).

 As said above, Chinese Simplified and Chinese Traditional refer to two forms of the written language.
 None of them can be called “standard” Chinese.
 Before 1949 there was only one set of the characters, i.e. Chinese Traditional.
 The government in Mainland China then thought that the written language was too complicated and a lot of people had difficulties using it.
-The government therefore simplified the written characters to some extent and this new version has been working well in Mainland China and Singapore.
-However, people in Hong Kong and Taiwan still prefer using the Traditional characters.
+The government, therefore, simplified the written characters to some extent and this new version has been working well in Mainland China and Singapore.
+However, people in Hong Kong and Taiwan still prefer using Traditional characters.

 Mandarin and Cantonese are two of the many Chinese spoken dialects.
 Unlike Cantonese and the other dialects which are “natural” dialects, Mandarin is an “artificial” dialect.
-In the past, although there was just one writing system in the Chinese language, people spoke their own dialects which were so different that verbal communication was not always accurate and effective.
+In the past, although there was just one writing system in the Chinese language, people spoke their own dialects which were so different than verbal communication was not always accurate and effective.
 A so-called standard spoken Chinese (普通话) or Mandarin, as people in other countries refer to it, was derived from Beijing (Peking) dialect (北京话) and other dialects in the northeast region of China (that is where the term “Mandarin” is from).
-This was then promoted by the authorities to improve the verbal communication.
-Practice of Mandarin over the last 80 years has shown that this effort is successful.
+This was then promoted by the authorities to improve verbal communication.
+The practice of Mandarin over the last 80 years has shown that this effort is successful.
 Mandarin is now spoken by most Chinese in Mainland China, Taiwan and Singapore.
 A lot of people in Canton Province of China speak both Cantonese and Mandarin.
 A growing number of people in Hong Kong and Macau speak Mandarin.

 Using terms of Mandarin and Cantonese for the different written forms of Chinese is not correct.
 You should say “Chinese Simplified” or “Chinese Traditional” when you refer to the written language.